top of page

 This is the last chance to join the International Theatre Workshop in Berlin.

-We also invite you to use the special promo code NIPAI/MAY when registering to join the workshop with a 40% savings.
+We also invite you to use the special promo code NIPAI/3-DAYS when registering to join the workshop with a 40% savings.
 Only 4 spots left with the promo code.

 Thank you for your time!
 We hope this information has been helpful to you.